mzperx7/Dotfiles/Dark/README.md

 # Dark theme for VS Code
-Dark color theme has been for C and Zig.
+Dark color theme for C and Zig.

 # How to install:
 code --install-extension dark-1.0.0.vsix